lionelhe/barcodescanner/README.md

 # PhoneGap Plugin BarcodeScanner SDK 31
 =======================================

- Update name complie() to implementation() for suport androidSDK 31 - Starley Cazorla
+ Update name compile() to implementation() for suport androidSDK 31 - Starley Cazorla Add a correct way to be able to install it on cordova by publishing on NPM with the name corresponding to the plugin

 [![Build Status](https://travis-ci.org/phonegap/phonegap-plugin-barcodescanner.svg)](https://travis-ci.org/phonegap/phonegap-plugin-barcodescanner)